uploadcare/uploadcare-redactor/README.md

 ## Install

-Download the latest plugin archive from the [release branch][release-branch] or [releases page][releases-page].
+Download the latest plugin archive from the [release branch][github-branch-release] or [releases page][github-releases].

-Extract the downloaded plugin into the plugins folder of your Redactor installation.
+Extract the downloaded archive to the plugin directory of your Redactor installation.

-Place the plugin after embedding `redactor.js`,
+Then, place the plugin in your page after embedding `redactor.js`:

 ```html
 <!-- redactor js -->